-Some of below factors were never confirmed by Google; however, they are listed according to the expert opinions and numerous case studies.
-Scroll down for the detailed list of Google Ranking Factors: It will help you to optimize your website better.
+Some of the below factors were never confirmed by Google.
+However, they are listed according to expert opinions and numerous case studies.
+Scroll down for a detailed list of Google Ranking Factors: It will help you to optimize your website better.

 Note: No one can tell you the concrete parameters used for ranking, except Google itself.
-However, this is just a small attempt to let you know how they ranks webpages.
+However, this is just a small attempt to let you know how they rank webpages.

 I. Page Level